Oral Health Information for Older Adults

 The percentage of older adults who have kept their natural teeth has increased steadily during the past several decades.
 This trend is expected to continue, improving the oral health and quality of life of many older adults.

 Every tooth in the mouth plays an important role in speaking, chewing, and maintaining the proper position of other teeth.
-People with loose or missing teeth or those with ill-fitting dentures often have limited diets, since eating some foods, like fruits and vegetables, is difficult and painful.
+People with loose or missing teeth or those with ill-fitting dentures often have limited diets, since eating some foods, like fruits and vegetables, can be difficult or painful.
 Fortunately, you can prevent most oral and tooth disease by keeping your mouth clean and healthy.

 What You Should Do

 - Brush your teeth and gums with a soft bristle toothbrush at least twice a day with fluoride toothpaste.
-Use dental floss daily to clean between your teeth. more
+Use dental floss daily to clean between your teeth.
+Older adults with compromised dexterity may try floss holders or interdental brushes. more

 - Drink fluoridated water. more